 Roy was in a hurry, because less than two weeks after the reunion, on Sept.
 2, 1913, he and Nell were married.
 A month after marriage, they left for Philadelphia, where he enrolled in the Department of Medicine at the Medico-Chirurgical College (now the University of Pennsylvania).
 The old Medico-Chi Hospital building is seen here in a rare old color postcard.

-The Minerds had two sons -- Roy "Penn" Minerd and Robert Edwin Minerd.
+The Minerds went on to produce a family of two sons -- Roy "Penn" Minerd and Robert Edwin Minerd.

 After son Penn was born, Nell returned to Connellsville so that Roy could complete his studies without disruption.
 During that time, he devoted much of his time to working with orphan boys at the Northern Home for Friendless Children.
 He kept a detailed memoir of his experiences, trying to turn around the lives of boys who had lost their moral compasses, applying his background in Christian principles and elementary education.
 The memoir, Keep Sweet!, appears on our website, in 12 installments.